I Tried Elvive's Dream Lengths Wonder Water & It's The Next Olaplex

-With many hair salons closed, it makes perfect sense that our favourite beauty brands have launched a handful of shiny new products that promise to transform hair at home.
-From The Inkey List's PCA Bond Repair to Olaplex No.0, many of these buys claim to repair strands, minimize split ends and make hair that's in desperate need of a chop appear brand-new.
+With hair salons closed for the foreseeable future, it makes perfect sense that our favourite beauty brands have launched a handful of shiny new products that promise to transform hair at home.
+From The Inkey List's PCA Bond Repair to Olaplex No.0, many of these buys claim to repair strands, minimise split ends and make hair that's in desperate need of a chop appear brand-new.
 But nothing has caused a stir quite like L'Oréal Paris Elvive Dream Lengths 8 Second Wonder Water.

+If, like us, you're glued to TikTok and Instagram Reels, you've probably spotted the product already in hair tutorials and tried-and-tested videos.
+Available at Boots and Superdrug, Wonder Water has five-star reviews all round.
+According to the label, it makes hair 10 times smoother and shiny without weighing strands down or making hair appear oily.
+It's also formulated without heavy silicones, which are often found in conditioning products like these.
+Instead, the star ingredient is propylene glycol.
+Without going full chemistry teacher on you, this is a clear, synthetic liquid which absorbs moisture.
+In haircare, it makes lengths super soft, hydrated and manageable.

 Advertisement